 If a Hurricane Strikes During Your Trip

-It is very rare for a hurricane to strike by surprise.
-There is advance warning and time to prepare if a hurricane is approaching, although its exact trajectory may be unknown, there will be forecasts and a warning for the general area the hurricane is expected to hit.
+It is very rare for a hurricane to strike completely by surprise.
+You'll have advance warning and time to prepare if a hurricane is approaching.
+Although its exact trajectory may be unknown, there will be forecasts and a warning for the general area the hurricane is expected to hit.
 Keep up on weather reports and if you're in an area that may be affected, consider evacuating beforehand.
 If you do get caught in a hurricane while you're in Mexico, remember that there are protocols in place to keep you safe, so follow the instructions of safety personnel.

 Carry your personal documents in a resealable bag to keep them dry.
 Charge your cell phone when you can and when you can't, try to conserve its power by only using it for essential communication.